To help your search use the Ctrl key and press F

 Then transferred and posted to 805(?)
 Area Coy, Labour Corp from 8th December 1917

-Then the transfer is officially cancelled as of 1 January 1918
+Then the transfer was officially cancelled as of 1 January 1918

 Demobilized on 22 March 1919